joedolson/wp-to-twitter/src/readme.txt

 * Removed: fallback functions required for PHP 4 support.
 * Add 'show images' as option in feeds.
 * Support for alt attributes displayed in Feeds
+* Improved URL generation to link to searched Tweets.
+* Improve parsing of URLs in Tweets.

 = 3.3.2 =